mspiez/network-automation-tools/06-GNMI-gateway/README.md

 ## Conclusion

 This was POC of device metrics collection into Prometheus using GNMI gateway.
+Next, we are going to collect interface states and push it to Nautobot.